 The purpose of this proposal is to provide an outline of the proposed intervention for which the CSO is proposing to partner with UNICEF.
-A separate form should be filled for each programme proposal submitted.
+[If the Call for Expression of Interest allows for multiple submissions, the following text may be added: A separate form should be filled for each programme proposal submitted.]